Yan Li (author)

-Yan Li (李彥; born 1955) is a Beijing-born Chinese-Canadian fiction author who has written in both Chinese and English.
+Yan Li (李彥; born 1955) is a Beijing-born Chinese-Canadian fiction author and poet who has written in both Chinese and English.
 In China, she worked as a translator, instructor and journalist.
 Having moved to Canada in 1987, her 1995 novel Daughters of the Red Land, felt by some to be autobiographical, was a finalist for a Books in Canada First Novel Award.
+Her novel Lily in the Snow (2009) followed a Chinese immigrant family in Ontario.

 She teaches at Renison University College and has been director of the Confucius Institute at the University of Waterloo.
-Her novel Lily in the Snow (2009) followed a Chinese immigrant family in Ontario.